North Georgia waterfall weekend

 Are any of these falls closed in winter?

-None close fully, but two have reduced access.
-Smithgall Woods Conservation Area (Blue Hole) operates on reduced gate hours December through February and may close for hunts; check the state-park calendar before driving up.
+None close fully, but several have weather-sensitive access.
 Anna Ruby Falls and the visitor center stay open year-round but the gate may close briefly for ice events.
+Dukes Creek and Blue Hole share a managed trailhead where gate hours can vary and the lower spur gets slick after freeze-thaw weather.
 The Helton Creek and Long Creek access roads (both partially gravel) can be unsafe in freeze events and should be avoided when temperatures stay below 32 F overnight.
 Late November through early March is realistic but plan around weather.

 Are the roads to Helton Creek and Long Creek paved?